python/cpython/Doc/library/unittest.rst

 .. note::

    The default pattern is 'test*.py'.
-This matches all python files that start with 'test' but *won't* match any test directories.
+This matches all Python files that start with 'test' but *won't* match any test directories.

    A pattern like 'test*' will match test packages as well as